mochi-hpc/mofka/docs/usage/quickstart.rst

 to interact with the topic.

-We create a :code:`Producer` using :code:`topic.producer()`, and we use it in a loop to create 100 events with their :code:`Metadata` and :code:`Data` parts (we always send the same metadata here and we don't provide any data).
+We create a :code:`Producer` using :code:`topic.producer()`, and we use it in a loop to create 100 events with their :code:`Metadata` and :code:`DataView` parts (we always send the same metadata here and we don't provide any data).
-In Python, the metadata part can be either a :code:`str`, or a a :code:`dict` convertible to JSON, and the data part can be anything that satisfies the buffer protocol.
+In Python, the metadata part can be either a :code:`str`, or a :code:`dict` convertible to JSON, and the data part can be anything that satisfies the buffer protocol, or a list of objects that satisfy the buffer protocol.

 The :code:`push()` function is non-blocking.
 It returns a future object that callers can wait on to obtain the event ID after the event has been stored.
-The call to :code:`wait()` in the code bellow is however commented: a better practice consists of periodically flushing the producer by calling :code:`producer.flush()`, or at least wait on futures as later as possible so as to overlap the sending of the event with actual work from the application.
+The call to :code:`wait()` in the code bellow is however commented: a better practice consists of periodically flushing the producer by calling :code:`producer.flush()`, or at least wait on futures as late as possible so as to overlap the sending of the event with actual work from the application.

 .. important::